 Tools such as a resume app can help you polish your writing skills and resume format.

-4. The Fewer Questions Need to Be Asked, The Better
+4. The Fewer Questions Asked, The Better

 The important thing you need to include in your resume is the information that your employer could ask for.
 If they have to ring you up and ask a lot of questions, they’ll probably dismiss your resume anyway.